mwsohn/DominanceAnalysis.jl/README.md

     This will speed up the execution by 2 times for complex models.
 - verbose - set it to `true` to turn on the verbose model that will display dots to be printed as a progress indicator
-- wts - specify a weight vector for a complex survey data.
+- wts - specify a weight vector for complex survey data.

 ### Notes